-Both giocare and suonare translate to the English verb “to play”, but in reality, they are very different and are NOT interchangeable.
+Both giocare and suonare translate to the English verb “to play”, but in reality they are very different and are NOT interchangeable.

 Giocare means “to play a game or sport”.

-Suonare means “to play an instrument”.
+Suonare means “to play a musical instrument”.

 Still confused?
 Let’s take a closer look at each verb.